Gustav Ecke

-Gustav Emil Wilhelm Ecke (13 June 1896 – 17 December 1971) was a German and later American historian of art best known for his book Chinese Domestic Furniture, first published in wartime China in 1944.
+Gustav Emil Wilhelm Ecke (13 June 1896 – 17 December 1971) was a German and later American historian of art and curator.
+He is best known for his book Chinese Domestic Furniture, first published in wartime China in 1944.
 The book presented the aesthetic of a neglected art form for scholars and connoisseurs and described the techniques of construction for cabinet-makers.
 It was the first book in any language on Chinese classic hardwood furniture.

 Biography

 Ecke was born in Bonn, Germany, a center of German Expressionism and Russian Constructivism and made lively by refugees from their home countries.
 His father, also Gustav Ecke (1855–1920) was a professor of theology at Bonn University.

-Ecke wrote his doctoral thesis on French Surrealism in 1922, and accepted an offer to be Professor of European Philosophy at University of Amoy in Fujian in 1923, then after five years moved to Tsinghua University in Beijing.
+He had a PhD from Erlangen University (now University of Erlangen–Nuremberg).
+Ecke wrote his doctoral thesis on French Surrealism in 1922.

+Ecke accepted an offer to be professor of European philosophy at University of Amoy in Fujian in 1923, then after five years moved to Tsinghua University in Beijing.
 In a brief return to Paris to conduct research, the prospects of fascism daunted him and he returned to China.
 He taught at Fujen University (Catholic University) and was a researcher at the National Institute of Architecture, both in Beijing.
 He was one of the founding editors of the scholarly journal Monumenta Serica.

-In 1945 he married the artist and scholar Tseng Yu-ho.
+In 1945, he married the artist and scholar Tseng Yu-ho, who had been one of his students.
 The couple left China for Hawai'i in 1949.
-He was curator of Asian Art at the Honolulu Academy of Arts until he died in 1971.
+He was curator of Asian art at the Honolulu Academy of Arts (now Honolulu Museum of Art), until he died in 1971.